prl-mushr/mushr-website/content/tutorials/noetic_quickstart.md

 $ ./mushr/mushr_utils/install/mushr_install.bash
 ```

 Close the terminal and open a new one.
-Then run If and only if building from scratch on MacOS, run
+Then run
 ```bash
 $ mushr_noetic  # any OS, and MacOS unless building the docker image from scratch the fist time
 $ # OR